 Common use cases

-With Automation for Jira Server, you can literally automate thousands of use cases.
-We've included our top 3 use cases below to get you started!
-For plenty more examples, we highly encourage you to check out our Rule Playground.
+Jira automation lets you automate thousands of use cases.
+We've included our top three below to get you started.
+To see some more, check out the Automation template library.

-You can make sure sub-tasks and their parent issues are in sync and one way is through using branch rules.
-For example, when you resolve the last sub-task on an issue you can resolve the parent.
-With Automation for Jira it is easy to keep related issues in sync.
+You can make sure sub-tasks and their parent issues are in sync and.
+One way to do that is by using branch rules.
+For example, when you resolve the last sub-task on an issue you can resolve the parent too.
+With Jira automation it's easy to keep related issues in sync.

 How does your team handle unassigned issues?
-Do your engineers jump into the queue and cherry pick the easy tickets?!
+Do your engineers jump into the queue and cherry pick the easy tickets?
 Or worse, do some unassigned issues fall between the cracks?
-Automation for Jira Server can auto-assign issues to members of your team in a 'balanced' fashion.
+Jira automation can auto-assign issues to members of your team in a 'balanced' fashion.

-Next, you can select the "Balanced workload" method for assigning, which looks for the user with the least number of issues currently assigned.
+Next, you can select the "Balanced workload" method for assigning which looks for the user with the fewest issues currently assigned.

 That's it - simple as that.
 Now all newly created issues will be assigned to members of your team in a balanced fashion!

-For obvious reasons, it is important to ensure issues don't fall through the cracks.
-Say if your customer hasn't responded to your support engineer's query on an issue, it's probably a good time, to send this customer a friendly reminder.
-With a simple Automation rule, you can find all these issues, send out reminders for your customers and even auto-close those pesky stale issues.
+For obvious reasons, it's important to ensure issues don't fall through the cracks.
+Say, if your customer hasn't responded to your support engineer's query on an issue, it's probably a good time to send this customer a friendly reminder.
+With a simple automation rule you can find all these issues, send out reminders for your customers and even auto-close those pesky stale issues.